mattpedone/study-treatppmx/data/info-data.md

 9. 2 prognostic (with power trasformation) and 50 predictive markers.
 It is stored in `scenalt9.RData`

+### overlap = 0.7
+10. 2 prognostic (with power trasformation) and 10 predictive markers.
+It is stored in `scenalt10.RData`

+11. 2 prognostic (with power trasformation) and 25 predictive markers.
+It is stored in `scenalt11.RData`

+12. 2 prognostic (with power trasformation) and 50 predictive markers.
+It is stored in `scenalt12.RData`

+## Scenarios - Train-Test - Extended dataset
+### overlap = 1.0
+1. 3 prognostic (with power trasformation) and 25 predictive markers.
+It is stored in `scenext1.RData`

+2. 3 prognostic (with power trasformation) and 50 predictive markers.
+It is stored in `scenext2.RData`

+### overlap = 0.9
+3. 3 prognostic (with power trasformation) and 25 predictive markers.
+It is stored in `scenext3.RData`

+4. 3 prognostic (with power trasformation) and 50 predictive markers.
+It is stored in `scenext4.RData`

+### overlap = 0.8
+3. 3 prognostic (with power trasformation) and 25 predictive markers.
+It is stored in `scenext5.RData`

+4. 3 prognostic (with power trasformation) and 50 predictive markers.
+It is stored in `scenext6.RData`

 ## Lower Grade Glioma

 * `LGGdata.rda` is the version analysed in BiomJ